 Pro Designed to keep you in home row

 Eiiti Wada (a Japanese computer pioneer), the co-developer of this keyboard, is a UNIX user and wanted to make life easier for programmers, particularly vim and emacs.
 He aimed for a keyboard layout that allowed fingers to stay in the home row most of the time.
 For example, he placed the Control key where the Caps Lock traditionally is.
 Most *nix users and general power users know that Control is used more often than Caps Lock for various shortcuts.
 Therefore, this key repositioning makes sense, since it makes access easier, using the pinky fingers while keeping one's hand on the "home row" of keys.

 Pro Very well built

-Pro The keycaps are made from PBT and the legends are dye-sublimated.
+Pro The keycaps are made from PBT and the inscriptions are dye-sublimated

-Con It's popular because it is ridiculously overpriced and under-featured
+Con It's popular because it is ridiculously overpriced, even though it's underfeatured

-Con The traction feet are weak, the height feet are negligible
+Con The traction feet are weak and the height feet are short

 Con No metal backplate

 The HHKB lacks a metal backplate.
-Most decent mechanical keyboards have a metal backplate that is usually mounted to the undersides of the PCB.
-Notably the main reason for this, aside from increased build quality, is to add more stability by dampening the vibrations during use.
+Most decent mechanical keyboards have a metal backplate that is usually mounted to the underside of the PCB.
+The inclusion of such a plate, aside from increased build quality, adds more stability by dampening vibration during use.

-Due to the nature of the Topre switch, customisation is very limited for Topre.
-With Cherry MX switches for instance it is easy to swap out the switches and buy Cherry MX switch as it is.
-For Topre switch, one needs to buy a keyboard with the right set of rubber domes/cups to replace it for theirs.
-This leads to generally higher cost for customisation overall.
+Due to the nature of the Topre switch, customization is very limited.
+On other keyboards, like those with Cherry MX switches, it is easy to swap switches.
+With Topre switches, this is only possible if a keyboard with the right set of rubber domes/cups is bought.
+This leads to a higher customization cost.